 b.
-1988 in Vladimir region, russia
+1988 village in Vladimir region, Russia

-lives and works in Berlin, Germany
+based in Berlin, Germany

-Artist, filmmaker, researcher, curator and activist.
+Artist, filmmaker, researcher, and curator.

 FULL CV ON REQUEST

 My artistic practice, rooted in research, encompasses various time-based media — films, video and digital installations, performance lectures, web, and writings.
 Within my works, I identify and critically examine issues that permeate and shape our daily lives.
 I am particularly fascinated by how history, information, and images support particular narratives, impact perception, and imprint themselves on human bodies, behavior, memories, as well as natural landscapes and (non)biological agents.

 Beneath my artistic approach lies my personal experience of the Soviet Union's collapse, its aftermath — pervasive violence and the resurgence of imperial and colonial discourses and actions.
 I reflect on socio-historical dynamics, such as the role of social networks in military conflicts, state violence, technologies of propaganda, manipulation of collective memories, formation of national narratives among others.
 I am keen on understanding how these dynamics interrelate and influence our perception of "true" and "false."
 Although I once fell into the traps of a manipulated past and present, I escaped, yet remnants linger in my personality, compelling me to meticulously deconstruct their influence.

 Intrigued by the multiplicity of realities, I believe the personal and political, as well as personal and collective, are inherently intertwined.
 In my works, I seek out gaps demonstrating that diverse perceptions, experiences, and memories can coexist and serve as a tool to demythologize manipulative narratives pushing for "unity" under a nationalist/imperial umbrella.